scriptnull/vishnubharathi.codes/source/_posts/context-with-value-pitfall.md

 This line `ctx = context.WithValue(ctx, "eventBus", eventBus)` in `main.go` is what is wrong.

-While trying to refactor, I accidently removed that line from `main.go` and ran `go build`.
+While trying to refactor, I accidentally removed that line from `main.go` and ran `go build`.
 Guess what?
 The build succeeded without any problem 😱

 This is scary because the `eventBus` is at the core of my project.
 All the packages emit and subscribe to events via it.
 I would maybe expect a compiler error if something as obvious as not passing it to these packages was happening.